learnlatex/learnlatex.github.io/fr/help.md

 parfois souhaiter que le fichier journal soit renvoyé, même si le document produit un PDF sans erreur.
 Cela peut être demandé en utilisant `log` dans ce commentaire.

-As an alternative to using a `% !TeX` comment, you may specify the site default return parameter on the [Site Settings](settings) page.
-The Settings are specific to each browser, so for example you may choose to use the default `pdfjs` setting on your mobile device, but use `pdf` on your desktop browser to use its default PDF rendering.

 Au lieu d'utiliser un commentaire `% !TeX`, vous pouvez choisir le comportement par défaut la [page de choix des paramètres](settings).
 Ces paramètres sont